PopeCollins/PopeCollins/README.md

+# Wellcome to my world
-- 👋 Hi, I’m @PopeCollins
+- 👋 Hi, I’m @PopeCollins (Collins Olawale)
 - 👀 I’m interested in python for data analysis, machine learning
-- 🌱 I’m currently learning python and machine learning
+- 🌱 I’m currently working wiht differenet python project for data analysis and machine learning
 - 💞️ I’m looking to collaborate on any python for data analysis project
-- 📫 How to reach me through my email address collinspope2@gmail.com
+- 📫 How to reach me through my email address collins1olawale@gmail.com

 <!---
 PopeCollins/PopeCollins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.